 Bullfighting, the most controversial of Spanish traditions, is a mixed blessing for Spain.
 Many tourists are very curious to see it and view it as a fascinating insight into Spanish culture, but it is also a stain on the country's reputation for others.
 Bullfighting is nowhere near as popular as it used to be, but it still features prominently in the country's self-image.
 In 2017, the tradition got a tourism boost because of the release of 20th Century Fox's movie "Ferdinand," which features a bull who no longer wants to fight the matador as the main character.
 While you can still experience these traditional bullfights in many cities across Spain, the sport is dwindling.

 Bullfighting as a pastime may be dying, but soccer most certainly is not.
-Also known as fútbol locally, soccer takes on a quasi-religious significance in the lives of Spanish males from the age of 5 to 100.
+Also known as fútbol locally, soccer takes on a quasi-religious significance in the lives of Spanish males.
 With two of the most successful teams in European soccer, any sports fan should check out Spain's fútbol heritage.
 Head to a sports bar to watch a game live or even visit one of the stadiums if you want to see this national tradition in person.

 Spanish nightlife, especially in cities like Madrid and Barcelona, is legendary and inclusive of all ages and interests.
 Each city has a part of town for each demographic, but no one really goes out before 10 p.m. each night.
 The Spanish are a late-night people, perhaps because of their mismatched timezone—they're geographically closer to England but in Poland's same timezone.
 With everything from underground clubs to elegant speakeasies, you're sure to find something to do each night you spend in Spain.